 Problem Possible Cause and Recommended Action A recorded image was not saved.
-Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
+1)Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
 If the battery indicator shows , charge the battery as soon as possible (page 17).
-You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
+2)You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to fash (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
+Change the flash mode setting to 12 (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
 Night shots come out bad.
 Use the following BEST SHOT scenes (page 46) when shooting at night.
 Night Scene (for shooting night scenery only) Night Scene Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
+Change the flash mode setting to [7] (Flash On) for daylight synchro flash (page 35), or adjust EV shift to the + side (page 62).
 Digital zoom (including HD zoom) does not work.
 The zoom bar indicates zoom only up to a zoom factor of 6.0.
-Time stamping may be turned on, which will cause digital zoom to be disabled.
-Turn off time stamping (page 100).
-The ART SHOT scene may be selected, which will automatically disable digital zoom.
+1)Time stamping may be turned on, which will cause digital zoom to be disabled.
+Turn off time stamping (page 98).
+2)The ART SHOT scene may be selected, which will automatically disable digital zoom.
 The image is out of focus during movie recording.
 1)Focusing may not be possible because the subject is outside the focus range.
-Shoot within the allowable range.2)The lens may be dirty.
-Clean the lens (page 113).
+Shoot within the allowable range.
+2)The lens may be dirty.
+Clean the lens (page 111).
+I can't change the settings of menu items.
+Menu items for some settings are not displayed on the menu.
+Some menu items may not be available, depending on the recording mode being in use.
+While Premium Auto is in use, only the menu items whose settings can be configured (page 27) will be displayed on the menus.